Content production is like building a portfolio.

 That’s especially valid for social media, but often matters for other channels — including YouTube, outreach campaigns, even newsletters.
 And when you publish a new piece, you want to bootstrap its exposure as soon as possible.

 According to TrackMaven, here’s what works across the main social channels:

-Aside from sharing, the same rule applies for publishing unique content.
+Aside from sharing, the same rule applies to publishing unique content.
 For instance, articles published on LinkedIn perform a lot better if you get a bunch of comments over the first hour.

 Quora’s algorithm is also calibrated based on the views-to-upvotes ratio during the initial hours.

 Some networks allow for re-posting content.
-Same goes for distributing across groups or forums for maximum impact.
+The same goes for distributing across groups or forums for maximum impact.

 Finding the right algorithm will help you multiply the impact of each content piece and keep scaling quickly over time.